krakend/krakend-documentation/endpoints/_index.md

 ```

 The previous endpoint will accept requests like `/user/123` or `/user/A-B-C`.
-But **it won't accept** a request like `/user/1/2`, as there is an extra slash than the definition, and KrakenD considers this to be a different endpoint.
+But **it won't take** a request like `/user/1/2`, as there is an extra slash than the definition, and KrakenD considers this to be a different endpoint.